HobbaZ/Worthly-old/README.md

 4. Open a new Terminal in VS Code and type ```npm install``` to install the repo dependencies.

-5. Finally, type ```npm run develop``` into the terminal and navigate to localhost:3001 in your web browser.
+5. Finally, type ```npm run develop``` into the terminal and navigate to localhost:3000 in your web browser.

 ## Features

 - Create and track your items
 - Edit your items
-- Upload photos of your items
+- Upload photos of your items?

 ## Technology